Your Resources

 - Hoarseness

-At least 80% of lung cancers are believed to be caused from smoking.
-Second hand smoke is also considered a risk factor and increases a person’s chance of getting lung cancer by 30%.
-While smoking is a common cause, there are other risk factors associated with lung cancer.
-Having a risk factor doesn’t mean you will get lung cancer, but it may help you decide if you need to discuss your lung cancer screening eligibility, or your chances of getting lung cancer, with your healthcare provider.
-Risks associated with lung cancer include:
+At least 80% of lung cancers are linked to smoking, and secondhand smoke increases the risk by 30%.
+While smoking is the leading cause, there are other factors that can raise your chances of developing lung cancer.
+Having one or more of these risk factors doesn’t mean you will definitely get lung cancer, but it’s a good idea to discuss your eligibility for screening or your risk with your healthcare provider.

-During a physical exam your healthcare provider may suspect lung cancer based on symptoms or certain risk factors that are present.
-There are several diagnostic tests your physician may use to determine if cancer is present.
-These include:
+During a physical exam, your healthcare provider may suspect lung cancer based on your symptoms or risk factors.
+To confirm if cancer is present, your doctor may order a variety of diagnostic tests, including:

 - Biopsy